basho/basho_docs/source/languages/en/dataplatform/using-dataplatform/using-sparkconnector.md

 ##Dependencies

-If your Spark project uses Maven, iinclude the following dependency in your application's POM file to enable Spark Riak connector:
+If your Spark project uses Maven, include the following dependency in your application's POM file to enable Spark Riak connector:

 ```xml
 <dependencies>